yu-fung-hang/cyber-black-friday/README.md

 ![](images/redis-2.png)
 ![](images/redis-3.png)

-* Conclusion: It generated exactly 20,000 orders, and it took only around 16s to finish the whole process.
+* Analysis: It generated exactly 20,000 orders, and it took only around 16s to finish the whole process.

    | Time of                                 | Time           |
    | :---                                    |     :---:      |